gaultier/blog/flaky_tests_due_to_bad_randomness.md

 ## The fix

 So what can we do?
 Recent Javascript version have added the `crypto` package with a cryptographically secure random generator.
 This should be good enough for us.
 Let's try that.
-We generate 4 random bytes and convert them to a `uint32`, to be as close as possible to `Math.random()` for our comparison:
+We generate 4 random bytes and convert them to a `uint32` (we arbitrarily choose to interpret these bytes in a little-endian manner), to be as close as possible to `Math.random()` for our comparison:

 ```js
 const crypto = require('crypto');